dexter-stpierre/php_testing/README.md

 2. You can set up the entire document within a .php document and write php code directly within the html

+3. When creating an object in PHP you must first define the class and then use the constructor to create the object